Skip to Content

 • Deep forest shades

 Goblins often decorate themselves with the tools of their trade.
 Oil stains.
 Bone charms.
-Armor plates.
-Glowing wires.
+Broken wires.
+But we still have our own takes on Modern fashion.
+We can blend into society easily, besides our skin and habits which sometimes give us away.

 Your work leaves marks on you, Goblins are proud of those marks!